decentralized-identity/sidetree/spec/spec.md

 3. For each transaction found during iteration that is determined to be a protocol-related transaction, process the transaction as follows:
     1. Assign the transaction a _Transaction Number_.
     2. If the implementation supports enforcement value locking, and the transaction is encoded in accordance with the implementation's value locking format, skip the remaining steps and process the transaction as described in the [Proof of Fee](#proof-of-fee) section on [Value Locking](#value-locking).
-    3. The [_Anchor String_](#anchor-string) MUST be formatted correctly - if it is not, discard the transaction and continue iteration.
+    3. The [_Anchor String_](#anchor-string) MUST be formatted correctly - if it IS NOT, discard the transaction and continue iteration.
     4. If the implementation DOES NOT support enforcement of a [per-operation fee](#proof-of-fee), skip this step.
-If enforcement of a [per-operation fee](#proof-of-fee) is supported, ensure the transaction fee meets the [per-operation fee](#proof-of-fee) requirements for inclusion - if it does not, discard the transaction and continue iteration.
+If enforcement of a [per-operation fee](#proof-of-fee) is supported, ensure the transaction fee meets the [per-operation fee](#proof-of-fee) requirements for inclusion - if it DOES NOT, discard the transaction and continue iteration.
     5. If the implementation DOES NOT support enforcement of [Value Locking](#value-locking), skip this step.
 If enforcement of [Value Locking](#value-locking) is supported, ensure the transaction's fee meets the [Value Locking](#value-locking) requirements for inclusion - if it does not, discard the transaction and continue iteration.
     6. Parse the [_Anchor String_](#anchor-string) to derive the _Operation Count_ and _Anchor File CID_.
     7. Use the [`CAS_PROTOCOL`](#cas-protocol) to fetch the [Anchor File](#anchor-file) using the _Anchor File CID_.
 If the file cannot be located, retain a reference that signifies the need to retry fetch of the file.
 If the file successfully retrieved, proceed to the next section on how to [process an Anchor File](#anchor-file-processing)